Wonderful service from start to finish.

 What rights do grandparents have in a divorce?

 There is no legislation that gives grandparents any automatic rights of access to grandchildren either before, during or after the breakdown of a relationship or a divorce.
 If the grandparent is being denied access to the grandchildren, the first option would be to try Family Mediation.
 Initially, the grandparent in question can contact the parent whom the children are living with directly to try and initiate the process.
-Hannah explains, “This approach can sometimes be met with hostility if emotions are still running high after the divorce, but grandparents should try and assure the parent that they simply want ensure a continuing relationship with their grandchildren.”
+Sarah explains, “This approach can sometimes be met with hostility if emotions are still running high after the divorce, but grandparents should try and assure the parent that they simply want ensure a continuing relationship with their grandchildren.”

 Failing this, grandparents can directly contact a Family Mediator.
 A mediator is a neutral person who assists in parties engaging in useful negotiations regarding contact.
 A mediator will keep the children’s wellbeing the focus of the conversation, giving the parties a calm and unbiased environment to discuss their concerns, frustrations and wishes.
 Ultimately a mediator could help with agreeing a schedule so that parents and grandparents are content with the ongoing contact and at what level.